greenelab/generic-expression-patterns/README.md

 **Challenge**:
 Current methods, including Powers et. al. and Crow et. al., to identify generic genes and pathways rely on manual curation.
 This curation effort included collecting a large set of samples with corresponding metadata, processing data and performing DE analysis to get ranked list of genes.

 If you want to perform a new DE analysis in a different biological **context** (i.e. different organism, tissue, media) then you might not have the curated data available.
 Switching contexts will require re-curation.
 Similarly, using a different statistical method will require re-curation.
-This curation effor it very time intensive.
+This curation effort is very time intensive.

 **Goal:**